Black Atlantic Crossings: The Lives and Anti-Racist Tactics of Booker T. Washington and Manuel R. Querino

 What do Brazilians look like?

-I recently came across an article that has sparked all kinds of responses online and the time has come to add one of my own.
+I recently came across an article that has sparked all kinds of responses online, and the time has come to add one of my own.
 Titled Future Humans Will All Look Brazilian, Researcher Says it naturally caught my eye!
 Without even reading it, my first question was, which Brazilians, from where?

-While I was brunching in Paris with a fellow Brit earlier this year, two women asked to share our table and started speaking Spanish.
+While I was brunching in Paris with a fellow Brit, two women asked to share our table and started speaking Spanish.
 I initially assumed they were from Spain, since we were in Europe.
 Also, one was “Mediterranean” looking and the other was a blue-eyed blonde, which is entirely possible in Iberia.
 When we eventually joined in the conversation (in English), it turned out that the “Mediterranean” woman was from Argentina and the blonde was…wait for it…from Brazil!
 My British companion was surprised, and said she didn’t look Brazilian.
 I explained that they come in all shapes and sizes.

 The reason for that is immigration – and a policy of “whitening” that began in the 19th century.
 There is a large population of German descent in southern Brazil whose best-known representative nowadays is Gisele Bundschen (note the German-sounding surname!).
 It comes as a surprise to some that long before the influx of Nazis on the run after Hitler’s defeat in the mid-1940s, a much bigger wave of migrants arrived in what is now the state of Santa Catarina in the 1800s from the region now called Germany.
 There is even a city called Blumenau, founded in 1850, that holds an annual Oktoberfest.

-Centuries of racial mixture and immigration, not only from Europe but from Asia and other parts of South America, as well as more recent arrivals from Africa (particularly former Portuguese colonies) have resulted in Brazilians of all colours on a wide spectrum ranging from Pelé to Gisele and even paler and blonder than she (like TV children’s presenter Xuxa Meneghel, also Pelé’s former girlfriend).
+Centuries of racial mixture and immigration, not only from Europe but from Asia and other parts of South America, as well as more recent arrivals from Africa (particularly former Portuguese colonies) have produced Brazilians of all colours on a wide spectrum ranging from Pelé to Gisele and even paler and blonder than she (like TV children’s presenter Xuxa Meneghel, also Pelé’s former girlfriend).
 However, there is an image of what Brazilians should look like, formed among Brazilians themselves.

 The original “three sad races” of Brazil are Amerindians, Europeans and Africans, in order of arrival, and the population that resulted from that mixture is considered “typically” Brazilian.
 For that reason, people of Asian descent, for example, may never be considered 100% Brazilian.
 A third-generation Sansei will find him or herself referred to as “Japa” because of their appearance.
 I have read of cases where Nipo-Brazilian workers in Japan – dekasseguis – feel more Brazilian outside their country than they do at home.